aliveAndYoung/aliveAndYoung/README.md

 # 💫 About Me:

 👋 Hi there!
-I'm Youssef, a passionate React web developer and Computer and Automatic Control Engineering student with a love for building large-scale projects.
+I'm Youssef, a passionate React web developer and Computer Engineering student with a love for building large-scale projects.

 🎓 Currently pursuing my degree in Computer and Automatic Control Engineering, which gives me a unique perspective on software development, control systems, and automation.